-As an international applicant to the J.D. program who has earned an undergraduate degree from an institution outside of the United States or Canada, you must have your records evaluated through the LSAC’s “Credentials Assembly Service (CAS).”
+If you are an international applicant to the J.D. program who has earned an undergraduate degree from an institution outside of the United States or Canada, then you must have your records evaluated through the Law School Admission Council’s Credential Assembly Service (CAS).
+An evaluation will be completed by the American Association of Collegiate Registrars and Admissions Officers (AACRAO) and will be incorporated into your CAS report.
+More time is usually required to receive foreign transcripts.
 An undergraduate degree earned outside of the United States or Canada is acceptable for admission if it is determined to be equivalent to an American bachelor’s degree.

 The financial resources required to attend Berkeley Law are substantial.
 Before committing the energy and financial resources required, you need to obtain a visa and to evaluate your ability to meet Berkeley Law’s total educational costs.
 You must be prepared to fund all of your academic and living expenses.
-Even students who receive some fellowship assistance must be prepared to provide the approximately $79,000 (U.S.) required per academic year for educational and living expenses.
+Even students who receive some fellowship assistance must be prepared to provide the approximately $93,000 (USD) required per academic year for educational and living expenses.